-Belize isn't as well known as other Central American countries, but the tiny country packs so many surprises that peaks so much curiosity.
+Belize isn't as well known as other Central American countries, but the tiny country boasts a dense rainforest and a barrier reef which can be traveled on the same day.

 Let's find out why Belize is so different from its neighbors.